loading...

 Julie P. Tuggle

-encourage this, while others evolved as suburban developments where driving is the default.
+ways that encourage this, while others evolved as suburban developments where driving is the default.
 Those who choose walkable neighborhoods often describe the experience as adding convenience and connection.
-Being able to leave the house and walk to dinner, a park, or a coffee shop creates a daily
+Being able to leave the house and walk to dinner, a park, or a coffee shop creates a daily rhythm that feels

 Rectangle